AEB-labs/cruddl/docs/flexSearch.md

 The annotation `@flexSearchFulltext` is used to index Strings that contain text in a specific language.
 For example a description that contains a human-readable text in english.

-When using `@flexSearchFulltext` a language needs to be specified, either by adding the `language` parameter, or by setting a default language for the whole entity by specifying the `flexSearchLanguage` parameter to the `rootEntity` annotation.
+When using `@flexSearchFulltext` a language needs to be specified, either by adding the `language` argument, or by setting a default language for the whole entity by specifying the `flexSearchLanguage` argument to the `rootEntity` annotation.

 ```graphql